captn3m0/codechef/_problems/easy/FTRIP.md

 Every student will be taken to the trip.
 So all her 4 friends will accompany her to the trip no matter what.

 **Case #2:**
-Alice wants 4 out of her 5 friends to come along with her which isn't possible because the school is willing to pick only 4 students for the trip./>
+Alice wants 4 out of her 5 friends to come along with her which isn't possible because the school is willing to pick only 4 students for the trip.